amrutprabhu/amrutprabhu.github.io/_posts/2021-08-01-micronaut-aws-lambda-application-for-api-gateway.md

     password: nopass
     driverClassName: org.postgresql.Driver
 ```
-The reason I had to switch to Postgres was that the MySQL driver was unstable when using it in a native image.
+I had to switch to Postgres because the MySQL driver was unstable when using it in a native image.
 It could not deserialize the object properly when it was being fetched.

 With this, we are ready to build the application and deploy it on the Lambda JVM runtime